 Rock Valley is part of the Bundjalung Tribal Lands.
 The Bundjalung name for Rock Valley was "Durrigan" or Hanging Rock Valley and was Wiyabal territory (A.A.
 Leycester of Tunstall from Olley, W. The Spriit of the Valley)

 Araucaria Wildlife Sanctuary is currently owned, managed and cared for by Don Metcalfe and Renata Phelps.
-Through our membership of WIRES Northern Rivers we previously specialised in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
+We previously specialised in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
 We are also members of Friends of the Koala and Jiggi Landcare.

 We are forever indebted to the many helpers, both local and visitors from overseas, who have assisted us over the years with both wildlife and land care.
 We thank all of them for their support.
 Without them we couldn't have saved as many little lives as have over the years.
 Just some of Araucaria's wonderful friends...